By an unknown author; the words emblazoned here echo timeless Jewish sentiment:

 Relevent news article

-Some Rabbi's allow the deceased to be buried in their clothes to comply with family wishes.
+It should be noted that today, some Rabbi's allow the deceased to be buried in their clothes to comply with family wishes.

 Rabbi Zemel of Temple Micah tells of the tradition of standing at a Shiva service.

 At a recent shiva service in Potomac, the Rabbi told the following story about Rabbi Zemel.